rrowland17/Olympic-Analysis/Readme.md

-# OLYMPIC DATA ANALYSIS
+## How have the Olympics Changed?
+An Exploration of data from Athens 1896 to Rio 2016.

-## Team Members: Kevin Clark, Rebekah Rowland, Amy Dach, Poonam Goel
+Team Members: Kevin Clark, Rebekah Rowland, Amy Dach, Poonam Goel

 ![alt text](https://stillmed.olympic.org/media/Images/OlympicOrg/IOC/The_Organisation/The-Olympic-Rings/Olympic_rings_TM_c_IOC_All_rights_reserved_1.jpg?interpolation=lanczos-none&resize=1400:*)

 ## Project Description

-This project aims to create an app that can helps us understand how have the Olympics Changed Over Time .
+This project aims to create an interactive web application that showcases how the have the Olympics games have changes

 Our app can be access at: https://olympic-medalists.herokuapp.com/